Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 HORECA Sector

-The HORECA sector is part of the Deposit and Return System (DRS), identified by the volta brand, through the correct return of single-use beverage containers (plastic bottles and cans) after consumption, either at volta Points, volta Kiosks, or through on-site collection at the establishment itself (subject to a prior agreement with SDR Portugal).
+The HORECA sector is part of the Deposit Return System (DRS), identified by the volta brand, through the proper management of single-use beverage packaging under 3 litres, such as plastic bottles and cans, after consumption.

 Types of HORECA Establishments